-With a law degree and a passion for human behaviour, Maryam has guided her dynamic career to empowering others to succeed.
-Her insatiable appetite for knowledge which led her to earn her Masters in Psychotherapy and Counselling has let her deliver powerful, meaningful and inspiring brand voice and corporate communications.
-As an executive with an altruistic point of view which reflects the way she does business, Maryam Meddin tirelessly and remarkably engages in philanthropic activities and tends to be more demanding in putting others and clients first.
+With a law degree and a passion for human behavior, Maryam has guided her dynamic career to empowering others to succeed.
+Her insatiable appetite for knowledge, which led her to earn her Masters in Psychotherapy and Counselling, has let her deliver powerful, meaningful, and inspiring brand voice and corporate communications.
+As an executive with an altruistic point of view that reflects how she does business, Maryam Meddin tirelessly and remarkably engages in philanthropic activities and tends to be more demanding in putting others and clients first.

 I had the opportunity to interview the boss lady and get some insights into the art of branding:

 Jupilings: Please tell us about your professional background and the areas of interest-